 I thought that I would record 10 minutes or so of Martyn speaking, and choose the best two or three minutes.
 That didn’t happen.
 I only recorded the first 3 minutes, and left it at that.
 By the time they'd finished speaking, Gaby and Martyn had arranged to meet up and have a Welsh/Spanish intercambio (language exchange) in the Welsh National Eisteddfod in August.
 To be fair, by that point the Skype conversation had become something of a Welsh/Spanish intercambio itself.
 When Gaby switched to speaking Welsh, Martyn said he'd never in his life been so relieved to hear a language he really understood!

-Here's the video of Martyn speaking with Gaby:
+Here's the video of Martyn speaking Spanish with Gaby:

 Lessons Learned from Four Days of Intensive Spanish